Cliniserve/RefactoringChallenge/README.md

 ### Deliverables

 1. List of bad design approaches
-2. List of proposals how to improve the design of the code
+2. Proposal how to improve the design of the code

 # Further notes